CS102-Classroom-Notes-and-Assignments/lesson-10/README.md

 ```

-#### KEYWORD-COUNTING PROGRAM W/ POINTERS to and arrays of structures
+## KEYWORD-COUNTING PROGRAM: above program using pointers to and arrays of structures
 - Using pointers instead of array indices: ```./a.exe < keywordCount.c```

 #### NOTES